HelayLiu/helayliu.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Our paper "Demystifying OpenZeppelin's Own Vulnerabilities and Analyzing Their Propagation in Smart Contracts" and "Have We Solved Access Control Vulnerability Detection in Smart Contracts?
+A Benchmark Study" were accepted by ASE 2025.
-- *2025.03*: &nbsp;🎉🎉 Our paper "Doctor: Optimizing Container Rebuild Efficiency by Instruction Re-Orchestration" was accepted by ISSTA 2025
+- *2025.03*: &nbsp;🎉🎉 Our paper "Doctor: Optimizing Container Rebuild Efficiency by Instruction Re-Orchestration" was accepted by ISSTA 2025.
 - *2024.09*: &nbsp;🎉🎉 I joined the Hong Kong University of Science and Technology as a postdoctoral scholar.
 - *2024.07*: &nbsp;🎉🎉 Our paper "PatchFinder: A Two-Phase Approach to Security Patch Tracing for Disclosed Vulnerabilities in Open-Source Software" was accepted by ISSTA 2024.
 - *2024.07*: &nbsp;🎉🎉 Our paper "Static Application Security Testing (SAST) Tools for Smart Contracts: How Far Are We?" has won an ACM SIGSOFT Distinguished Paper award! 🏆